corb555/Geodata/README.md

 # Geodata
-Geodata provides a placename lookup gazeteer utilizing a local database using the 20M entry geonames.org data.
+Geodata provides a placename lookup gazeteer utilizing a local database of the 20M entry geonames.org data.

 <a name="features"></a>
 ## Features